ChaseRichardsonGit/TheButler/README.md

             User, Post Count, last activity time
             Collect images and links/urls
-                 Get list of users that haven't interacted in 7 days and give em a whaddup
+                 Get list of users that haven't interacted in 7 days and give em a whaddup Build a bot.
+Unleash it at the push of a button.

             Three Bots:
             TheButler - Simplified code + mongoose.